kushalkolar/mesmerize-viz/README.md

 This is currently in beta and documentation is a WIP.
 Motion Correction and CNMF visualizations should just work.
 CNMFE will work without `"rcb"` and `"residuals"` `image_data_options`.

+:exclamation: **Harware requirements** The large CNMF visualizations with contours etc. usually require either a dedicated GPU or integrated GPU with access to at least 1GB of VRAM.

 https://www.youtube.com/watch?v=GWvaEeqA1hw

 ## Installation